drtspoon/Getting-and-Cleaning-Data-Assignment/README.md

 This work was completed when we tidied the data as we had to assign column labels in those steps.

 ## Output a table that gives the mean of each variable by activity and subject number
 Finally we use dplyr grammar to group the data by activity and subject and summarize the four numerical variables with the mean command.
-The output file uses write.csv and outputs "summary.csv"
+The output file uses write.table and outputs "summary.txt"